open-contracting/infrastructure/docs/guidance/example.md

 The `contractingProcesses` array is used to provide information about each contracting process associated with the project, including summary information, a list of modifications and a list of OCDS releases.

-In the contractingProcess example given, information is given about a contracting process for the design of the motorway upgrade, with one related document in the `documents` array (a tender notice) and two related OCDS `releases`, one for the tender and one for the contract award.
+In the contractingProcess example below, information is given about a contracting process for the design of the motorway upgrade, with one related document in the `documents` array (a tender notice) and two related OCDS `releases` (one for the tender and one for the contract award).

 ```eval_rst